EB-5 Lawyer with the latest wrinkle in EB-5 financing for hotels -- the Tenant Occupancy Issue

 But a new wrinkle has recently been created by the U.S. government agency charged with monitoring the EB-5 process, the U.S. Citizenship and Immigration Services ("USCIS").
 The USCIS is starting to question under what circumstances hotel jobs created by a new hotel development should be counted for purposes of EB-5 financing - - at least when the hotel operator hires the new employees under the industry-standard form of hotel management agreement.
 In so doing, it appears that the USCIS may be wondering if jobs with the hotel operator should be treated the same as jobs with tenants under an office or retail lease.

-The article below from my colleagues, Catherine Holmes and Victor Shum, explains the latest issue and why hotel employees should be treated as employees of a hotel project, regardless of whether they are employed by the hotel owner or a hotel manager.
+The article below from our team of EB-5 experts, explains the latest issue and why hotel employees should be treated as employees of a hotel project, regardless of whether they are employed by the hotel owner or a hotel manager.
 We think this analysis will be of greatest interest to our friends in the EB-5 community who may not be familiar with the hotel industry.

 EB-5 and the Tenant Occupancy Issue